letientai299/freecodecamp/readme.md

 This and other courses need a backend require more setup.
 So I build [a small Express app to serve all of them on Heroku](https://fcc-box.herokuapp.com/).

-In order to do that, I had to modify some files that're suppose to not modified, remove the `app = express()` and expose `express.Router()`.
-See the main app code and some custom middlewares in
+In order to do that, I had to modify some files that's suppose to not modified, remove the `app = express()` and expose `express.Router()`.
+See the main app code and some custom middleware in
 [heroku folder](https://github.com/letientai299/freecodecamp/tree/master/heroku)

 The setup works quite well for passing the courses quickly, but I'm not happy